+D.8.d.i.a Plain x-ray films including AP lateral, axial, 30 degrees caudally angulated AP, outlet view;

+- D.8.d.i.b If shoulder pain is refractory to four to six weeks of nonoperative care and the diagnosis is not readily identified by standard radiographic techniques. - D.8.d.ii Adjunctive Testing (MRI, Sonography Arthrography or MRI)

+Recommended - in select patients as clinically indicated to rule out a rotator cuff tear.

+Indications: Shoulder pain is refractory to four to six weeks of nonoperative care and the diagnosis is not readily identified by standard radiographic techniques

+D.8.d.iii Subacromial Space Injection

-- D.8.d.i Plain x-ray films including AP lateral, axial, 30° caudally angulated AP, outlet view; - D.8.d.ii If shoulder pain is refractory to 4-6 weeks of non-operative care and the diagnosis is not readily identified by standard radiographic techniques, then adjunctive testing, such as MRI, sonography or arthrography, may be indicated to rule out a rotator cuff tear; - D.8.d.iii Subacromial space injection can be used as a diagnostic procedure by injecting an anesthetic, such as sensorcaine or xylocaine solutions, into the space.
+Recommended - in select patients as clinically indicated can be as a diagnostic procedure by injecting an anesthetic, such as sensorcaine or xylocaine solutions, into the space.
 If the pain is alleviated with the injection, the diagnosis is confirmed.

-D.8.e Non-Operative Treatment Procedures (Rotator Cuff Tendinitis)